-Criterion 2.1 Coherence and Full Scope of the Three Dimensions: Materials are coherent in design, scientifically accurate, and support grade-band endpoints of all three dimensions.
-Indicator 2b Materials present Disciplinary Core Ideas (DCIs), Science and Engineering Practices (SEPs), and Crosscutting Concepts (CCCs) in a way that is scientifically accurate.
+Criterion 2.1 Coherence and Full Scope of the Three Dimensions: Materials are coherent in design, scientifically accurate, and support claims made for all three dimensions.
+Indicator 2b Materials provide opportunities for students to fully learn and develop all claimed grade-band Science and Engineering Practices.